What is breast cancer?

 - If you have a new baby and are able, choose to breastfeed

 ‘Exercise and healthy eating are key.
 Try to live your life as normally as possible.
 It’s helpful for your mental state’– response in 2018 HealthUnlocked breast cancer survey

 Research has not proven that any particular food can prevent, treat, or cure breast cancer.
 Some research suggests that vitamin D can support normal cell division, and that people with low vitamin D levels are more likely to develop breast cancer; however, more research is needed.
 Research on soy’s impact on breast cancer is also mixed, but in general, it is safe to eat moderate amounts of soy as part of a balanced diet.

 After being diagnosed, some people take supplements to support their health.
 It is critically important to tell your doctor if you want to take supplements of any kind, even ‘natural’ ones, during treatment.
 Your doctor needs to know what you are taking to make sure there are no harmful interactions.

 Connecting with people who know what you’re going through can help you cope with the challenges of breast cancer.
 You may have supportive friends and family, but they may not know what to say or understand your experience.
 There’s nothing like the support of someone who’s been there, so consider joining a community of people who have been through breast cancer as well.

-‘Join a recognised support forum and read as much as you can about your condition.’– 2018 HealthUnlocked breast cancer survey response.
+‘Join a recognised support forum and read as much as you can about your condition.’– response in 2018 HealthUnlocked breast cancer survey

 Local face-to-face support groups where you can meet others and chat, hear talks, help organise events and so on, are also popular.